Having children is a luxury a lot of women and couples experience on a daily basis.

 After experiencing this journey of trying to have children, my sister says she’s glad they struggled.
 Why?
 Because desperation makes you see things differently — stuff most people take for granted.

-The twins are very blessed because every night before my sister rocks them to bed, she tells them how much she prayed and asked God for them.
+The twins are very blessed.
+Every night before my sister rocks them to bed, she tells them how much she prayed and asked God for them.
 She tells them that she and her husband wanted them so much they literally got on their hands and knees and begged to have them.

 It’s sad how this industry takes advantage of people’s desperation — especially adoption — but that’s the reality.
 I’ve seen a lot of my friends and peers struggle for years trying to get pregnant or adopt and still, nothing.
 I’m so thankful we have the twins in our family, and my sister agrees: “I’d do it all over again — even if it meant going into debt.”